MWSE/MWSE/docs/source/types/tes3vector4.md

 ### `distanceManhattan`
 <div class="search_terms" style="display: none">distancemanhattan</div>

-Calculates the distance to another vector, using the Manhattan (i.e. City Block) metric.
+Calculates the distance to another vector, using the [Manhattan (i.e. city block) metric](https://en.wikipedia.org/wiki/Taxicab_geometry).
 In the two-dimensional case, the Manhattan metric can be thought of as the distance that two taxis will have to travel if they're following a grid system.
 The formula for the Manhattan distance is